China Medical System (00867.HK)'s MSCI-ESG Rating Upgraded to "AA", Reaching the Global Leading Level

 Copyright 2020 ACN Newswire.
 All rights reserved. www.acnnewswire.com

-In the report, MSCI highly recognized China Medical System's outstanding performance in Corporate Governance, Corporate Behavior, Product Safety and Quality, Human Capital Development and Access to Health Care, and commented: "Leads peers in business ethics and talent management practices".
-MSCI also gave a positive assessment to the Company in aspect of Corporate Behavior, "China Medical System has evidence of detailed policies on business ethics and corruption".
+In the report, MSCI recognized China Medical System's outstanding performance in Corporate Governance, Corporate Behavior, Product Safety and Quality, Human Capital Development and Access to Health Care, and commented: "Leads peers in business ethics and talent management practices".
+MSCI also gave a positive assessment of the Company's Corporate Behavior, "China Medical System has evidence of detailed policies on business ethics and corruption".

 There are seven levels of the MSCI-ESG rating, from the highest to the lowest are: AAA, AA, A, BBB, BB, B and CCC.
 Among them, companies with AA or AAA ratings are considered to be industry leaders in managing the most significant ESG risks and opportunities.